lnbits/hardware-wallet/wallet/boards/README.md

 - `hasMatrixKeypad` provides digits, accept, and cancel.
 - `hasSdCard` enables air-gapped command discovery on the configured SPI bus.
-- `touch.enabled` provides contextual touch buttons and first-boot calibration.
+- `hasTouchscreen` provides contextual touch buttons for any touch backend.
+- `xpt2046.enabled` selects resistive XPT2046 input.
+These boards
+  use first-boot calibration; `xpt2046.sharesDisplaySpi` uses TFT_eSPI's SPI instance where the display and touch controller share one bus.
+- `gt911.enabled` selects capacitive GT911 input on its configured I2C pins.
+  Its profile owns the native dimensions and axis transforms, keeping board orientation details out of wallet and command logic.
 - A one-button profile with `singleButtonLongPressCancels` maps a tap to accept/next and a long press to cancel/back.
 - Two-button boards map the two buttons directly.